fox32-arch/fox32/README.md

 ## Getting Started

+**Quick setup**: See the [build-all repository](https://github.com/fox32-arch/build-all) to quickly get a working fox32os environment.

 Prebuilt Linux binaries of the latest commit are available on the [GitHub Actions page](https://github.com/fox32-arch/fox32/actions).

 Releases available on the [Releases page](https://github.com/fox32-arch/fox32/releases) are **very outdated** at the moment and should not be used.